 Eater Detroit is a local news site based in Detroit reporting on restaurants and bars, dining and dining trends, food pop-ups and food trucks, and the business of food and drink throughout metro Detroit.
 It is part of the Eater network and under the Vox Media umbrella.
 Please read this guide thoroughly before pitching.

 At Eater Detroit, we’re always looking for insightful pitches from reporters on a range of topics related to the industry.
-We are especially interested in working with those whose voices are often underrepresented in media and those with knowledge of particular food cultures that tend to be overlooked in the metro Detroit media landscape.
+We are especially interested in working with those whose voices are often underrepresented in the media, those with knowledge of particular food cultures, and those with an expertise of neighborhoods and communities that tend to be overlooked in the metro Detroit media landscape.
 Eater Detroit accepts pitches on the following:

-- Reported features on local restaurants, bars, chefs, food trends, etc. Eater Detroit is giving particular preference to pitches that focus on changes in the world of eating and drinking during, and in the aftermath, of the pandemic.
+- Reported features on local restaurants, bars, chefs, etc. Eater Detroit is giving particular preference to pitches that focus on the future of dining in Detroit, with an emphasis on the innovations, trends, and people that are reshaping the narrative of the city’s food and drink world.
 We’re also open to agriculture, urban farming, and grocery pitches.

 - Photography and illustrated stories featuring local restaurants or dining with a strong reported angle